DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/editing.md

 .embedded-demo({ "path": "grid-editing/inline-cell-editing", "showThemeSelector": true })

 `TableInlineCellEditing` can be coupled with the `TableEditColumn` plugins to provide richer functionality.
-Also users can define their own 'Table.Cell' component, to implement tabulation for edit cells.:
+Also users can define their own 'Table.Cell' component, to implement tabulation for edit cells.
+You can see how to override our built-in components in the [Fundamentals Guide](./fundamentals.md#customize-the-appearance).

 .embedded-demo({ "path": "grid-editing/cell-editing-tab-with-edit-column", "showThemeSelector": true })